glaciers-in-archives/snowman/README.md

 ##### Safe HTML

-The `safe_html` function allows you to render a HTML string as it is without the default escaping performed in unsafe templates. **Note that you should never trust third party HTML.**
+The `safe_html` function allows you to render an HTML string as-is, without the default escaping performed in unsafe templates. **Note that you should never trust third-party HTML.**

 ```
 {{ safe_html "<p>This renders as HTML</p>" }}